Pandaphobic/ESP32-Crypto-Ticker-Docker/Readme.md

 ## ESP32 Setup

-First, make sure you have properly connected the I2C display to your board.
+First, make sure you have properly connected the I2C display to your ESP32.
 For me, it was:

 ```
 ESP32   PCF8574